TheRedSpy15/The-Trail/README.md

 This is my first Java project made in JavaFX to serve as a learning experience.
 The Trail is basically a sci-fi-ish themed version of Oregon Trail, and written in Java instead.

+Offical release is 2.0 and up for download on 1/1/2017 (mm/dd/yy)

 # [Download](https://github.com/TheRedSpy15/The-Trail/releases)

 # Features